-- All positions are marked-to-market daily and four (4) times intraday to control Clearing Member credit exposure; - Intraday margins are recalculated to reflect an overall change in intraday liability of the Clearing Member; - Controls are in place with regards to concentration charge, wrong way risk charge, delivery charges, and collateral haircuts; and - Review and assessment upon the on-boarding of a new Clearing Member, followed by ongoing review.
+- All positions are marked-to-market on a real-time basis control Clearing Member credit exposure. - Intraday margins are recalculated to reflect an overall change in intraday liability of the Clearing Member. - Controls are in place with regards to concentration charge, wrong way risk charge, delivery charges, and collateral haircuts; and - Review and assessment upon the on-boarding of a new Clearing Member, followed by ongoing review.